FrostbiteDragon/Frostware.Result/README.md

      Fail x => $"This failed with message {x.ErrorMessage}" }
 ```
 Note that if you check for Pass before Pass\<int> the compiler will throw an error stating that the pattern or case has already been handled.
-This is do to Pass\<int> being a Pass.
-This is intentional, it means that if you just want to check if an oporation passed and don't care about the value, you can just check for Pass.
+This is due to Pass\<int> being a Pass.
+This is intentional, it means that if you just want to check if an operation passed and don't care about the value, you can just check for Pass.
 Same applies to Fail.